-How Kobe Bryant Embodied the Joys of Being a Girl Dad - E!
+How Kobe Bryant Spread the Joy of Being a Girl Dad - E!
 Online

 "I didn't do it to jump on someone else's bandwagon," Hilary said of her company.
 "I did it because I believed that raising all girls was just as important and powerful as a family of all boys."

-While daughters and dads from all walks and stages of life have utilized the term, from gestation (lots of excited soon-to-be #girldads out there) to graduation to inauguration ("As a #girldad it's great to hear glass shatter today," tweeted one proud pop on Jan.
-20), it remains especially poignant in the athletic community, where Kobe's legacy looms large.
+While daughters and dads from all walks and stages of life have utilized the term, from gestation (lots of excited soon-to-be #girldads out there) to graduation and inauguration ("As a #girldad it's great to hear glass shatter today," tweeted a proud papa in January 2021), it remains especially poignant in the athletic community, where Kobe's legacy looms large.

 And parents aren't the only ones who have been appreciating the additional attention being paid to budding female sports stars, as Gigi Bryant was.

-Kami Miner, a Stanford-bound high school volleyball All-American whose father is former NBA player Harold Miner, told the Los Angeles Times last month, "It hurt my entire family when [Kobe] passed away.
+Kami Miner, whose father is former NBA player Harold Miner, told the Los Angeles Times, "It hurt my entire family when [Kobe] passed away.
 It was great to see the media focus on how he was as a father and that these athletes are trying to pass on what they learned to their children."

-Harold told the Times, "Hearing about Kobe and the relationship he had with his daughters, it gave some visibility to girls' sports and hopefully that trend continues.
+"Hearing about Kobe and the relationship he had with his daughters," she continued, "it gave some visibility to girls' sports and hopefully that trend continues.
 There's a lot of girl athletes come of age.
 They deserve it.
 They train as hard as the boys."

-MacKenly Randolph, daughter of two-time NBA All-Star Zach Randolph, was coached by Kobe at the Mamba Sports Academy (since renamed Sports Academy, the "Mamba" retired) and had made the same helicopter trip with him and Gigi the week before they died after a sleepover at their house.
-"He basically taught me how to play defense and how to rotate," the 15-year-old told The New York Times.
+MacKenly Randolph, daughter of two-time NBA All-Star Zach Randolph, was coached by Kobe at the Mamba Sports Academy (since renamed Sports Academy, the "Mamba" retired) and had made the same helicopter trip from Newport to Thousand Oaks with him and Gigi a week before they died.
+"He basically taught me how to play defense and how to rotate," the teen told The New York Times.
 As a coach, "You would know when he's mad, or he's not playing around, but he would never, like, yell at you."

-As a 6-foot-tall freshman, MacKenly now plays for L.A.-area private school Chatsworth Sierra Canyon (or will, once the coronavirus-delayed season gets underway).
-And her father certainly understands where Kobe was coming from.

-"It's a great feeling," Zach told the Los Angeles Times.
+And he certainly understood where Kobe was coming from.
+"It's a great feeling," Zach, also dad to daughter Maziya as well as three sons, told the Los Angeles Times.
 "Girl dad, oh man.
 I wouldn't change it for anything."

+Keep reading to see more of Kobe Bryant's MVP moments as a girl dad: